teiatan/web-studio/README.md

 # web-studio
-2 page website for practicing html+css during studying at GoIT FullStack courses
+2-page website for practicing html and css during studying at GoIT FullStack courses